wasmCloud/wasmcloud-dev-site/content/app-dev/workflow/tracing.en.md

 In order to enable tracing we'll take a look at the above example to show you what to set up.
 At a high level, you'll need:
 1. wasmCloud [v0.55.1](https://github.com/wasmCloud/wasmcloud-otp/releases/tag/v0.55.1) or later
-1. A tracing backend like [Grafana Tempo](https://github.com/grafana/tempo)
+1. A tracing backend, [Grafana Tempo](https://github.com/grafana/tempo) was what we chose for its simplicity for Docker compose, but [Zipkin](https://zipkin.io/) and [Jaeger](https://www.jaegertracing.io/) are open source and also visualize traces.
+There are also commercial / "production-grade" offerings like [DataDog](https://www.datadoghq.com/knowledge-center/distributed-tracing/#distributed-tracing-tools) and [Honeycomb](https://www.honeycomb.io/trace/) too.
 1. Capability providers using `wasmbus-rpc 0.9+` with the `otel` feature enabled

 #### Enabling tracing for capability providers